-“Time to Ketchup” Flyer by Paperless Post
+“Time to Ketchup” Flyer by Paperless Post.

 Planning team drinks on a rooftop or your next office party in the park?
 Grab the attention of your teammates with a textable Flyer invitation from Paperless Post.
 Once everyone has the necessary information, it’s time to plan a home run party:

-SERVE: Less meetings, more mojitos.
+SERVE: Fewer meetings, more mojitos.
 Serve refreshing frosé to keep your teammates feeling chill, or give out inflatable drink holders as party favors.
 In need of more drink inspiration?
 Savor the flavors of summer while you can with this Smoky Blackberry Margarita recipe from our favorite, Jenni Kayne.

 DO: Ask colleagues to bring their “A” game for park volleyball, and their own towel too.
 You can also try some lawn games we love for adult field days, like tug of war or a three-legged race.
 The games you choose will ultimately be the difference between team building and rivalry making—depending on the level of competition you’re interested in.

 GIFT: Your brand swag.
 Give out customized tote bags to haul laptops, hoodies for the A/C blast, or branded water bottles for those hot summer days ahead.
 When it comes to free merchandise, you really can’t go wrong.

 WON’T be complete without: A cheeky Flyer invitation!
 Bring your message to life with GIFs, text effects, and stickers, or personalize a flyer by uploading your own image.
 Flyers can easily be sent via Slack or to an email list.
 Plus, with Paperless Post, you’ll never have to watch a bothersome ad when reading your invitation!